-A decision variable is represented by a rectangular node.
-A decision variable is directly under_the control of the decision maker.

-A chance variable is represented by an oval node.
-A chance variable cannot be controlled directly by the decision maker.
+A decision variable is - - X 🕡 Diagram - Model represented by a rectangular node.
+A decision variable is directly under Appreciation Buying price Buy or rent the control of the decision rate maker.
+Rate of Cost to Buy inflation A chance variable is rep-Present value of resented by an oval node. buying and A chance variable cannot renting be controlled directly by Discount rate Time horizon the decision maker.
 It has an uncertain value represented by a probability distribution.
+Cost to Rent 3 ∢ JH. Þ

 A module is represented by a thicklined rounded rectangle.
 A module contains its own influence diagram, allowing nesting of multiple modules within a model.

 An objective variable is represented by a hexagon.
 This variable is the model's "goal" and evaluates the overall value or desirability of possible outcomes.
 In this model, the goal is to evaluate the cost difference between renting and buying.
 A decision model usually contains a single objective variable.